 We still had some really BIG adventures this year, but we’ve also realized that making sure everyone is happy, fulfilled, and living their purpose takes compromise, adaptability, and effort.

 Part of that compromise for us is getting a new (much larger) RV to live in.

-Our Class C had been rear ended in 2018 and after the rad remodel, we found a major leak in the pipes (let’s blame Colorado’s freezing temperatures for that one!) and so it is time for an upgrade.
+Our Class C had been rear ended in 2018 and after the rad remodel, we found a major leak in the pipes (let’s blame Colorado’s freezing temperatures for that one!) and so it was time for an upgrade.
 We got a 42 foot Open Range 5th wheel and absolutely LOVE IT!